-We have published a Corporate Responsibility Report every second year since 2012 and published our sixth report in July of 2022.
+We have published a Corporate Responsibility Report since 2012 and published our seventh report in July of 2023.
 This report details our efforts and performance with respect to people, the environment, our community and stakeholders, and responsible business practices.
 Over this time period our reporting standards and objectives have developed significantly.
-Highlights from our most recent report included that we:
+Our most recent report which outlined our achievements in 2022 included the following highlights:

-- Reduced our corporate GHG intensity by 52% from our 2018 baseline and 11% below our 2020 levels. - We completed 198 well abandonments in 2021, the most in company history and are committed to restoring our 2020 end-of-life well inventory of 4,500 wells to zero by 2040. - We set a new short-term diversity target for our Board with the goal to reach 30% women Directors by our 2023 Annual General Meeting.
+- Reduced our corporate GHG emissions intensity by 59% from our 2018 baseline, achieving 90% of our goal of reducing our GHG emissions intensity 65% by 2025. - Completed 379 well abandonments in 2022, the most in our history as we work towards restoring our 2020 end-of-life well inventory of 4,500 wells to zero by 2040.

+• Met our Board gender diversity target by having women make up 30% of our Board prior to our 2023 Annual General Meeting.

-At the same time, we also released our first Task Force on Climate-Related Financial Disclosures ("TCFD") report.
-Highlights of our activities from the TCFD report included that we:
+At the same time, we also released our second Task Force on Climate-Related Financial Disclosures report.